Executive Vice President

 Chief Financial Officer

-Ken Giacobbe is Chief Financial Officer of Arconic, a role he has held since the company’s separation in 2016.
+Ken Giacobbe is Executive Vice President and Chief Financial Officer of Arconic, a role he has held since 2016.
 Ken has deep experience leading finance functions across Arconic’s portfolio, having served in senior finance roles in both the USA and Europe across the aerospace, commercial transportation, industrial gas turbine, and commercial building and construction markets.
 Ken serves on the Arconic Executive Leadership Team, the senior leadership team that sets strategic direction for the company.

-Prior to separation from Alcoa, Ken served as Chief Financial Officer of Alcoa's Engineered Products and Solutions (EP&S) business, where he had financial oversight for the EP&S business, including Alcoa Power and Propulsion, Alcoa Fastening Systems and Rings, Alcoa Forgings and Extrusions, and Alcoa Titanium and Engineered Products.
-He previously had financial oversight for Alcoa Wheel and Transportation Products, and Alcoa Building and Construction Systems until July 2015 when they were Transportation and Construction Solutions.
+Prior to separation from Alcoa, Ken served as Chief Financial Officer of Alcoa's Engineered Products and Solutions (EP&S) business, where he had financial oversight for the business segments that currently comprise Arconic’s Engineered Products and Forgings, including Arconic Engines, Arconic Fastening Systems and Arconic Structures.
+He previously had financial oversight for Alcoa Wheel and Transportation Products, and Alcoa Building and Construction Systems.

-Ken also has strong M&A experience having presided over the successful financial integration of Alcoa’s three recent aerospace-focused acquisitions – Firth Rixson (November, 2014), TITAL (March, 2015), and RTI International Metals (July, 2015) – valued together at approximately $5 billion.
+Ken has strong M&A experience having led the successful financial integration of Alcoa’s three aerospace-focused acquisitions valued together at approximately $5 billion.
 In 2007 he helped lead the $2.7 billion divestiture of Alcoa’s packaging and consumer businesses through a sale to Rank Group Limited.

-Ken was Group Controller for the EP&S business, a position he assumed in 2011.
-Ken joined Alcoa in 2004 as Vice President of Finance for Global Extruded Products, part of Alcoa Forgings and Extrusions.
-He then served as Vice President of Finance for Alcoa’s Building and Construction Systems business.
+Earlier, Ken was Group Controller for the EP&S business, a position he assumed in 2011.
+Ken joined Alcoa in 2004 as Vice President of Finance for Global Extruded Products, and later served as Vice President of Finance for Alcoa’s Building and Construction Systems business.

-Early in his career, Ken held senior finance roles at Avaya and Lucent Technologies.
+Ken has held senior finance roles at Avaya and Lucent Technologies.
 He earned a Bachelor’s Degree in Economics from the State University of New York at Oneonta and an MBA from the University of South Florida.